Updated through May 11, 2019

-2019 (Columbus): Pedro Santos has made six regular-season appearances (all starts) in 2019.
+2019 (Columbus): Pedro Santos has made 13 regular-season appearances (11 starts as a right midfielder, one start as a right winger) in 2019.
 He made his 2019 regular-season debut in a home match against the New York Red Bulls (March 2).
 Santos recorded his 10th regular-season assist for Crew SC and first of the 2019 regular-season in a road match at New England (March 9), providing the game-winning assist on Gyasi Zardes’ goal.
 He recorded his second game-winning assist of the 2019 regular-season in the 10th minute of a home match against FC Dallas (March 16).
 Santos recorded his first goal of the 2019 season – the game winning goal - during the second minute of a home match against Atlanta United (March 30).
+Santos scored his second goal of the 2019 regular-season in a home contest against the Portland Timbers (April 20).
+He made a substitute appearance in the 56th minute during a road contest against the Houston Dynamo (April 27), coming into the match for Justin Meram.
+He returned to start for the Black & Gold in a road contest against D.C.
+United (May 4) where he played all 90 minutes and has started every match since.

 2018 (Columbus): Pedro Santos made 30 regular-season appearances (11 starts as a left midfielder and 18 starts as a right midfielder), registering one goal and seven assists.
 He provided an assist during the first match of the season on the road against Toronto FC (March 3).
 He also played 82 minutes in the second match of the season against Montreal Impact (March 10) and 89 minutes in the third match of the season against the Philadelphia Union (March 17).
 He scored a goal in a home match against D.C.
 United (March 24), and was named to the MLSSoccer.com Team of the Week for his efforts.
 Santos played all 90 minutes in matches from a home match against Vancouver Whitecaps FC (March 31) to a road match against D.C.
 United (April 14).
 He registered an assist in a home match against the New England Revolution (April 21), and he recorded the game-winning assist in a home match against the San Jose Earthquakes (April 28).
 Santos received a red card in a road contest against Seattle Sounders FC (May 5) and missed the subsequent match against the Philadelphia Union (May 9).
 He returned to the starting lineup in a home match against the Chicago Fire (May 12), departing the match in the 10th minute due to a right thigh injury which caused him to miss subsequent matches against the New England Revolution (May 19), Sporting Kansas City (May 27) and Toronto FC (June 2).
 He returned to the starting lineup in consecutive matches from a home match against the New York Red Bulls (June 9) to a road match against Los Angeles FC (June 23).
 The following week, Santos provided the game-winning assist on Eduardo Sosa’s goal in a home match against Real Salt Lake (June 30).
 He made a substitute appearance in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3).
 He continued to start in MLS regular-season action in consecutive matches from a road contest against the LA Galaxy (July 7) to a road match against the New York Red Bulls (July 28).
 Against the Red Bulls, Santos provided his fifth assist of the season on Jonathan Mensah’s seventh-minute goal.
 He provided his sixth assist of the season, a game-winning assist on Justin Meram’s 63rd-minute goal, in a home match against New York City FC (September 1).
 Santos recorded an assist, his seventh of the year, in a road match against the Portland Timbers (September 19) on Niko Hansen’s seventh-minute goal.
 Santos continued to start in consecutive matches from a home match against the Colorado Rapids (September 22) to a road match against Orlando City SC (October 21).
 He made three appearances (two starts as a right midfielder) in the Audi 2018 MLS Cup Playoffs.
 Santos started in an Eastern Conference Knockout Round match against D.C.
 United (November 1), made a substitute appearance in an Eastern Conference Semifinals home match against the New York Red Bulls (November 4) and started in an Eastern Conference Semifinals road contest against the New York Red Bulls (November 11).
 He did not make an appearance in the 2018 Lamar Hunt U.S. Open Cup.